Khan/wonder-blocks/packages/wonder-blocks-tooltip/components/tooltip-bubble.md

 </View>
 ```

-### Positioning the arrow
+### Positioning the tail
-Here we tell the arrow that it's lefthand side is at 50px.
+Here we tell the tail that it's lefthand side is at 50px.

 ```jsx
 const {View} = require("@khanacademy/wonder-blocks-core");